 Check the Getting help page to find out who to call to get an assessment.
 If you are a tribal member, you can also call your tribal office.

-Addiction to alcohol or other drugs is a primary, chronic illness.
+A substance use disorder (SUD), also referred to as addiction, is a primary, chronic illness caused by repeated misuse of a substance or substances.
 Genetic, psychosocial and environmental factors influence how it develops and manifests itself.
 The disease is often progressive and can be fatal.
-It is characterized by continuous or periodic:
+It is characterized by continuous or periodic behaviors:

 Impaired control over one's chemical use